ViCCo-Group/thingsvision/docs/AvailableModels.md

 ## `custom`

-We also provide several custom models, which were not available in other sources at the time of writing, in the source `custom`.
+In addition, we provide several custom models - that are not available in other sources -, in the `custom` source.
 These models are:

 ### CORnet
 We provide all CORnet models from [this paper](https://proceedings.neurips.cc/paper/2019/file/7813d1590d28a7dd372ad54b5d29d033-Paper.pdf).
 Available model names are: